 Did you ever ask yourself why it seems like three different products offer graphics editing InDesign, Illustrator and Photoshop?
 Photos, graphics, and layouts have different requirements, it seems like Adobe does it for everyone the best way.
 Time to see which one fits you the best based on your needs.

 On the Blog from Jason Hoppe I found this Infographic Series about Adobe InDesign, Illustrator and Photoshop.
 Jason Hoppe is highlighting the main usage of this three programs which are part of the Adobe Creative Cloud subscription service.

 So before we get into it, watch the small video from Adobe highlighting the Creative Cloud offering.

 What does Adobe InDesign, Adobe Illustrator, and Adobe Photoshop do best, in simple words?

 I get this question a lot from people.
 What does InDesign do, why do I need Illustrator, can’t I just do this all in Photoshop, why do I need InDesign for this, I like Photoshop for all my design needs.
 Well to make it simple.

-We all have a smartphone and make photos on the daily base.
-Sometimes we want to quickly edit this phots, crop them, change the coloring, change the brightness or set the contrast higher.
+We all have a smartphone and take photos on a daily basis.
+Sometimes we want to quickly edit these photos, crop them, change the coloring, change the brightness, or set the contrast higher.
 Photos are based on pixels or points.
-Which means digital we have a lot of dots next to each other and based on the color they make our photo.
+This means digital we have a lot of dots next to each other and based on the color they make our photo.